 Registered Dietitian Nutritionist & Certified Health Coach

 Hi, I’m Helena!
 I’m a Registered Dietitian Nutritionist (RDN), a health coach, and a mom, and I’ve always loved being active and eating healthy.
-After working for several years in clinical settings, I realized that, instead of primarily helping people get better after they were sick, I wanted to help people to prevent illness through lifestyle changes.
-And so I started this blog to share what I know about nutrition and health so others can use that knowledge to improve their lives.
+After working for several years in clinical settings, I decided to change my focus.
+Instead of helping people recover after they got sick, I wanted to help them prevent illness by making positive lifestyle changes.
+I started this blog to share what I know about nutrition and health so others can use that knowledge to improve their lives.

 In addition to being a dietitian, I also have a bachelor’s degree in English and I love to write.
 I currently live in the San Francisco Bay Area with my husband and two children.
 (I say “currently” because we have a tendency to move around a lot.)
 When I am not blogging, I love fitness, spending time outdoors with my family, and reading.
 I also enjoy sewing, crochet, and other types of crafting.